Maria Litto: Career

 She joined the Berlin Opera ballet in 1941, first becoming a solo dancer and then, in 1944, prima ballerina.
 In 1948, she performed in Werner Egk's ballet Abraxas.
 Thereafter she danced in various films including Third from the Right, Melody of Fate, Maya of the Seven Veils and, taking the lead role, in Queen of the Arena.
-In 1953, she starred in the musical Die Blume von Hawaii (The Flower of Hawaii) where she played Priness Lia a fictionalised version of Liliuokalani.
+In 1953, she starred in the musical Die Blume von Hawaii (The Flower of Hawaii) where she played Princess Lia a fictionalised version of Liliuokalani.

 In November 1954, she was contracted by the Hamburg Opera.
 After performing in Hamlet, in 1955 she starred as the snake in Werner Egk's Irische Legende at the Salzburg Festival.
 Among her subsequent successes were Der Engel von Montparnasse and Formender Willie.
 She also performed in the musical Fanny at Hamburg's Thalia Theater.

 In the 1960s, she devoted more time to choreography together with her husband Heinz Schmiedel.
 In 1970 she played the lead in the television series Tournee – Ein Ballett tanzt um die Welt, pioneering dance programming on German television.
 The couple continued to appear in television productions until her husband's sudden death in December 1978.
 Completely devastated, she withdrew from further appearances.
 Maria Litto died in Hamburg on 25 October 1996.